 When registering or otherwise interacting with our website, BCPVPA may collect “cookies” (“Cookies” are files sent by a website and stored on your computer.)
 Our sole reason in using “cookies” would be to enable us to tailor our content and services to more effectively meet your needs.
 Our “cookies” would not capture your individual e-mail address.

 12. Concerns or Questions Regarding BCPVPA's Privacy Procedures

-this policy, to the Privacy Officer by phone at (604) 689-3399 or firstname.lastname@example.org.
+An individual may direct their general questions regarding privacy at BCPVPA, as well as any questions or concerns regarding BCPVPA's compliance with this policy, to the Privacy Officer by phone at (604) 689-3399 or firstname.lastname@example.org.